PowerMizzou - Mizzou Game Day Countdown: Week 11 at Tennessee

 Like it has been for weeks and will continue to be for the rest of the season most likely, the offensive line is the position group to watch.
 Drinkwitz said there could be some lineup changes after right guard EJ Ndoma-Ogar went down with a leg injury in the first half versus Kentucky.

-The offensive line was receiving more of a push with Ndoma-Ogar at right guard over the last five quarters but struggled once more when Mitchell Walters, who Ndoma-Ogar replaced in the lineup in week nine, subbed in.
+The offensive line was receiving more of a push with Ndoma-Ogar at right guard when he played, but struggled once more when Mitchell Walters, who Ndoma-Ogar replaced in the lineup in week nine, subbed in.
 Walters has struggled mightily this season and it was no different last week.

 2.)
 Brady Cook